AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

 Geometry class
 --------------

-There is a Geometry object, for each level as part of the Castro object (this is inhereted through AmrLevel).
+There is a Geometry object, geom for each level as part of the Castro object (this is inhereted through AmrLevel).

 ParmParse class